mbronshteyn/quarkus-jdbi-project/README.md

 It has a number of CRUD methods defined along with pre-defined `POST`

-You should it be able to examine application rom that point.
+You should be able to examine application from that point using different REST methods.

 ## Packaging and running the application